saleor/saleor/docs/architecture/graphql.rst

       }
     }

-Verification and refreshing the token is very simple:
+Verification and refreshing the token is straightforward:

 .. code-block:: html